Andisimo1/FinalDemo/README.md

 ### Preparation
 - Create an account on AWS
 - Create an user with required permissions using AWS IAM
-- Install the required version of Terraform, AWS CLI, and Docker
+- Install Terraform, AWS CLI, and Docker
 - Download the repo content
-- Obtain Github token
+- Create Github token
 - Create secret.tfvars and add next content "github_oauth_token = YOUR GITHUB TOKEN"
 - Change variable values in *.tfvars